Stroke/Head Injury Support

 Youngerman Center Hosts 8th Annual Stroke Awareness Walk

-The dark clouds and rain did not put a damper on The Youngerman Center for Communication Disorders at the State University of New York at Fredonia held it's seventh annual Stroke Awareness Walk which was held on September 12, 2015.
-The event was well received by over 100 participants.
+The Youngerman Center for Communication Disorders at the State University of New York at Fredonia held it's seventh annual Stroke Awareness Walk on September 10, 2016.
+The event was well received by over 140 participants.
 The goal of the Stroke Awareness Walk was to promote community awareness of stroke, stroke prevention, and the possible deficits from a stroke.
 Additionally, the walk was intended to make the public and medical professionals aware of the various services available at the Youngerman Center for Communication Disorders.
 The Youngerman Center is an outpatient speech, language, and hearing clinic operated by the Department of Communication Disorders & Sciences at Fredonia.
 The center offers a full range of diagnostic and treatment services to children and adults in the surrounding communities, as well as college students, faculty, and staff.
 The assessment and treatment of articulation, language, voice, stuttering, swallowing, auditory processing, hearing loss, accent reduction, and neurological disorders such as head injury and stroke are services available at the center.

 Free hearing screenings, educational handouts, and informational brochures from the Youngerman Center were offered to participants and members of the community at the event.
-Julie Williams, Clinic Director of the Youngerman Center has coordinated the walk since its debut in 2010.
-Stroke survivors and family members, faculty and staff from the Department of Communication Disorders and Sciences, graduate and undergraduate students from the CDS department, and students from the State University of New York at Fredonia also participated in the event.
+Julie Williams, Clinic Director of the Youngerman Center, has coordinated the walk since its debut in 2010.
+Professional staff from the Department of Communication Disorders and Sciences, graduate students from the CDS department, and students from the State University of New York at Fredonia also participated in the event.